bdeckard92/dupUT/01-Class-Content/03-JavaScript-dev/01-Activities/01-Conditional-Statements/README.md

 ## Acceptance Criteria

-* It's done when the message "True ✅ True ✅" is logged when both `expression1` and `expression2` are true.
+* It is done when the message "True ✅ True ✅" is logged when both `expression1` and `expression2` are true.

-* It's done when the message "True ✅ False ❌" is logged when `expression1` is true.
+* It is done when the message "True ✅ False ❌" is logged when `expression1` is true.

-* It's done when the message "False ❌ True ✅" is logged when `expression2` is true.
+* It is done when the message "False ❌ True ✅" is logged when `expression2` is true.

-* It's done when the message "False ❌ False ❌" is logged when both `expression1` and `expression2` are false.
+* It is done when the message "False ❌ False ❌" is logged when both `expression1` and `expression2` are false.

 ## 💡 Hints